Certain BCS wavefunctions are quantum many-body scars: Example 1: 2D single-orbital Hubbard model

 \subsection{What $\gamma$ is large enough?}

-At a relatively high $U=8$ and low $\gamma$ of about 0.69 the spectrum separates into the Mott "lobes" corresponding to fixed Hubbard-U energy that are broadened by the hopping and pairing potential as can be seen in Fig. \ref{fig:HubbardEnergetics} a) and b).
+At a relatively high $U=8$ and low $\gamma$ of about 0.69 the spectrum separates into the Mott "lobes" corresponding to fixed Hubbard-U energy that are broadened by the hopping and pairing potential.
 If Hubbard is repulsive the lobe containing the eta and eta$^\prime$ subspaces is highest in energy.
 Therefore to make the BCS wavefunction the ground state the value of $\gamma$ roughly needs to exceed the bandwidth of all other Hamiltonian terms.
 In our numerical experiments with unity hopping amplitude the required $\gamma_c$ is about the same as the Hubbard $U$.
 For attractive Hubbard the eta/eta$^\prime$ subspace is in the lowest energy "lobe" and to make BCS state the ground state $\gamma_c$ only needs to exceed the bandwidth of that lobe.
 Numerically we observe that the required $\gamma_c$ is about $U/10$.
-More detailed discussion of our numerical experiments can be found in Appendix \ref{sec:AppPositionOfEtasInSpectrum}.